 - The vessel doesn’t contain the required safety equipment;

 - The horsepower of the motor exceeds the capacity of the vessel;

 - The person renting the vessel is under 18.

 Even if a rental company compels a customer to sign a waiver of liability, it does not give them authority to break the law.
-Failure to adhere to these rules could be grounds to challenge the liability waiver.Liability Waivers
+Failure to adhere to these rules could be grounds to challenge the liability waiver with the assistance of a Fort Lauderdale attorney.Liability Waivers

 The language of liability waivers is often central to injury lawsuits against rental boat companies.
 If the language is ambiguous or too broad, courts have historically sided in favor of the plaintiff.